dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-if an empty string is inappropriate, the defaultValue prop should be used to specify an alternative default value, one used only in the absence of injected form state.
+if an empty string is inappropriate, the defaultValue prop should be used to specify an alternative default value, to be used only in the absence of injected form state.

 ```jsx
 <HiddenInput formField='id' defaultValue='0' intConvert/>
 ```

-putting it all together, you can build [nested form components](/docs/nestedFormExample.md) consistent with one-way binding, as the entire form state is held in the root form component.
+going further, you can build [nested form components](/docs/nestedFormExample.md) that are consistent with one-way binding, as the entire form state is held in the root form component.

 and that's the heart of it, really.